Posted March 05, 2019

-Posted March 05, 2019 by Cindy Jones, BSN, RN, OCN, CTTS Patient Care Navigator, Oncology Services
+Updated March 31, 2025 by Cindy Jones, BSN, RN, OCN, CTTS Oncology Nurse Navigator, Oncology Services

 Colorectal cancer is one of the most preventable, treatable and beatable cancers; however, early detection is key.

 Risks increase with age and according to the CDC, more than 90 percent of colorectal cancers occur in those over the age of 50.
+However, the incidence of colorectal cancer has been increasing at a younger age.
+The reason for this is unknown, but changes in risk factors (increasing alcohol consumption, obesity, decreased physical activity, tobacco abuse) may play a role.
+This has led to the change in screening recommendations starting at age 45.
 Unfortunately, most precancerous polyps don’t cause any symptoms.
 Once the cancer has reached a more progressive stage, symptoms may appear.
 Those symptoms can include blood in or on the stool, stomach aches, pain or cramping that doesn’t go away, unexplained weight loss and change in bowel habits.
 These symptoms do occur in many other diseases and infections, you should consult with your doctor immediately.

 March is Colorectal Cancer Awareness Month and if you have a combination of the above risk factors, you should consult with your doctor about types of colorectal cancer screening tests.